 The Instant Articles are represented by a lightning bolt that sits in the top right corner of the image related to a story.

 Clicking that bolt will expand the article allowing Facebook users to read it in full without travelling to the external site of the source.

 Instant Articles will take a number of forms depending on the partner publisher.
-Facebook says NBC News’ addition will feature auto-playing videos, while The Atlantic’s photo blog will enable readers to explore hi-res photos just by tilting the phone.
+Facebook says NBC News’ addition will feature auto-playing videos, while

 Those checking out Buzzfeed’s Instant Articles will be able to like and comment on individual photos and National Geographic’s will feature geo-tagged images.

 “The Instant Articles experience is seamless for readers,” Facebook wrote on its media blog on Tuesday.

 “When a friend or publisher shares a link on Facebook, the enhanced experience is displayed automatically if an Instant Article version is available.
 Instant Articles are simply the articles already in your Facebook News Feed, made faster and more beautiful.”

 See all: Facebook testing it’s own search engine?

 Facebook’s official launch marks the culmination of a long-held desire to be the only site on the web members have to visit in order to get their news.